chris-creditdesign/nature-hiv-milestones/README.md

 ## To do:

+- Distortion filter area
+- Make animation on by default
+- Move ensighten script to top
+- Accessibility questions
+- Sort out amount of distortion on scroll
+- Remove alpha filter, use darker sprites instead
 - Update layer filter area on window resize
 - Weirdness with counter position or resize
 - Remove trailing line from timeline